Nacnano/nuad-dee/README.md

-# Nuad Dee - Massage Training Platform
+# Eye Touch - Massage Training Platform

 A comprehensive web platform that promotes and facilitates the employment of visually impaired masseurs.
 The website serves as a complete ecosystem for training, service booking, and showcasing social impact, connecting masseurs, customers, and partner businesses.